HyoJungKim/FAERS_Data_for_Investigating-the-Safety-of-Fast-Track-COVID-19-Drugs/README.md

 + Citation information
 [to be updated here]

-# Before using these datasets, please review the common recommendations and cautions provided by FAERS.
-Additionally, refer to our main article (linked above) and read the "Discussion" section for a comprehensive understanding of the limitations.
+**Before using these datasets, please review the common recommendations and cautions provided by FAERS, which can foundable at [the FAERS website](https://www.fda.gov/drugs/questions-and-answers-fdas-adverse-event-reporting-system-faers/fda-adverse-event-reporting-system-faers-latest-quarterly-data-files).**
+**Additionally, refer to our main article (linked above) and read the "Discussion" section for a comprehensive understanding of the limitations.**

 ## Contents
 1. [**Merged and Deduplicated Dataset**](https://www.dropbox.com/s/bf4kq575llnn1zy/1_merged_and_deduplicated_dataset.csv?dl=0)